Abode vs. Nest Secure vs. Ring Alarm Home SecurityBy - 02/24/2019

 |Prices are per month, Nest provides a discount for additional cameras.|

-Ring also sells several cameras including the Ring Video Doorbell including the Video Doorbell 2, Ring Elite, and the Video Doorbell Pro.
-They also sell a Floodlight Cam, a Spotlight Cam, and a Stick Up Cam.
-While all options are technically geared to be used outdoors, you can use the Stick Up Cam indoors.
+Ring also sells several cameras including the Ring Video Doorbell, the Video Doorbell 2, Ring Elite, Video Doorbell Pro, and Door View Cam.
+They also sell a Floodlight Cam, Spotlight Cam, and two versions of their Stick Up Cam.
+Most of the cameras are geared toward outdoor use with the exception of Stick Up Cam Wired and Stick Up Cam Battery.
+The two cameras can be used indoors or outdoors.

-Ring cameras will work without a monthly fee, but Ring doesn’t offer any form of free storage beyond a free 30-day trial.
+There is one major benefit to using Ring cameras: If you pay $10 per month, you will gain access to cloud storage and professional monitoring with cellular backup.
+Of course, Ring cameras will work without a monthly fee, but Ring doesn’t offer any form of free storage beyond a free 30-day trial.
 Their first plan is Basic which is $3 per month per camera.
 This plan includes 60 days of cloud storage, video review, and video sharing.
 Their second plan, Protect Plus, is $10 per month.
-This plan covers unlimited cameras including both doorbell and security cameras.
-However, this plan also includes coverage for your Protect Base Station.
+It covers unlimited cameras including both doorbell and security cameras.
+This plan also includes coverage for your Base Station.
 The same $10 per month that provides unlimited cloud storage also provides Ring Response (24/7 professional monitoring) and Cellular Backup.

 Free vs. Paid Monitoring Plans

-All three systems require that you purchase the hardware upfront, and they all offer some services for free including free app access as well as third-party integrations (though we’re still waiting on the final word from Ring).
+All three systems require that you purchase the hardware upfront, and they all offer some services for free including free app access as well as third-party integrations (though many of Nest’s and Ring’s integrations have yet to launch).
 However, they all offer paid plans too.
 Nest and abode have three options: self-monitoring, self-monitoring with cellular backup, and police dispatch with cellular backup.
 Ring has two options: self-monitoring and police dispatch with cellular backup.

 |abode Basic||Nest Free||Ring Free|